 We recommend using professional third-party software to ensure all the unnecessary files will be removed from your registry and OS once you uninstall the app.

-A dedicated program performs a deep scan and applies advanced deletion techniques that will keep your PC clean and in a stable condition.
+A dedicated PC cleaning program performs a deep scan and applies advanced deletion techniques that will keep your PC clean and in a stable condition.
+It only removes the leftover, unnecessary files left behind by the uninstallation wizard.

 Since this is a known bug exclusive to the latest 2020 version of the Kaspersky tool, this solution needs no further explanations.